 where a is the angular acceleration of the segment and I is the moment of inertia, which represents the weight distribution of the segment.

 While some of the above information does not seem directly applicable to the development of a standard fitness program, the principles presented comprise the underlying basis of all movements performed in sport, exercise, and daily activities.
-It is the understanding of these concepts which, in part, allow the fitness professional to effectively apply research in program designs to favor progress and minimize injury as well as communicate results of such implementation appropriately.
+Knowing when to use full or partial range of motion in particular exercises is one way to begin considering the role of human movement science and biomechanics in your practice.
+Understanding the basics of these complex concepts may help fitness professionals effectively apply research in program designs to favor progress and minimize injury as well as communicate results of such implementation appropriately.

 Adrian, M. and Cooper, J. The Biomechanics of Human Movement.
 Indianapolis, Benchmark Press, Inc., 1989.